Shivansh-Shah/Imdb_movie/README.md

 ---

 ## Features

+-   **  Cinephile App interface ** :
+          The final product of all the programs written.
 -   ** Web Scraping** :

      Data scraped from the 2 websites are our source for our App's database and Visualisation